helpscout/brigade/README.md

 You may include Backbone models in the data.
 This is what makes it interesting.
 `.toJSON()` is called on Backbone models before passing them as props.
-Also, the Backbone models are subscribed to for changes and on change, they will update store, resulting in the component receiving new props.
+Also, the Backbone models are subscribed to for changes and on change, they will update the store, resulting in the component receiving new props.
 In this way, the React component can be automatically kept in sync with the model.

 The `data` can include more than one model.
 You can also mixin other values into `data`.
 On its own, that is not interesting, since you can pass